Dayan-Zhanchi/read-later/README.md

 # ReadLater
-ReadLater is a Google chrome plugin that can store articles,blogs, interesting sites, threads and so on for the user to read later.
+ReadLater is a chrome extension that can stores articles, blogs, interesting sites, threads etc for the user to read later.